 This national competition invites students to identify an area of disadvantage in the community and to develop a business case for a social enterprise that will help to reduce the disadvantage.
 Through their community engagement unit, arts students plan and promote their ‘big ideas’ to bring about positive change in diverse communities.
 They also have the opportunity to meet with successful social entrepreneurs, thought leaders and industry professionals.

-In 2017, one of the ACU teams reached the national final for The Big Idea.
+In 2017 and 2018, one of the ACU teams reached the national final for The Big Idea.

-Our National School of Arts offers students a range of exciting, innovative international study experiences around the world.
-These include two-week intensive study tours in Italy and the United States, and full-semester study abroad programs at one of our many international partner universities.
+The National School of Arts offers our students a range of innovative international study experiences around the world, including two-week intensive study tours in locations such as New York, Rome, Beijing, Paris and London.
+Students can also choose a full semester study abroad program through one of our many international partner universities to fully immerse yourself in a new community and culture.

 The Arts Scholars Program was created to give high-achieving students in the National School of Arts a pathway into postgraduate study.
 Every year, we invite a small group of students who have met the GPA requirements into the program to study tailored units designed to hone their research skills and give them the chance to participate in ACU’s research culture.